llmariner/llmariner/tutorials/README.md

 # Tutorial

-This directory contains Jupyter Notebooks for the LLM Operator Tutorial.
+This directory contains Jupyter Notebooks for the LLMariner Tutorial.

 ## Setting up Juypter